 Since then, the number of OHTs implemented has increased around the country.
-Despite the advances, many challenges are still found such as: an excess of demand, precarious evaluating actions, and inefficient integration between primary and secondary oral health care.^[3,4]
+Despite the advances, many challenges are still found such as: an excess of demand, precarious evaluating actions, and inefficient integration between primary and secondary oral health care.
+[3,4]

-In 2012, pay for performance program was launched to evaluate the quality of PHC services, including oral health care provided by OHTs (Programa Nacional de Melhoria do Acesso e Qualidade da Atenção Básica-[PMAQ-AB]).^[5,6] Since then, studies have been conducted to demonstrate the working process of those OHTs based on PMAQ-AB data.
-Recent research used Item Response Theory (IRT) to produce an OHT score performance-based on PMAQ-AB dataset.^[7] This study found that OHTs that provide rehabilitation by prostheses and emphasize actions for oral cancer prevention pursue higher performance varies in the Brazilian regions, with poor regions demonstrating a tendency to have lower performance scores.^[7]
+In 2012, pay for performance program was launched to evaluate the quality of PHC services, including oral health care provided by OHTs (Programa Nacional de Melhoria do Acesso e Qualidade da Atenção Básica-[PMAQ-AB]).
+[5,6] Since then, studies have been conducted to demonstrate the working process of those OHTs based on PMAQ-AB data.
+Recent research used Item Response Theory (IRT) to produce an OHT score performance-based on PMAQ-AB dataset.
+[7] This study found that OHTs that provide rehabilitation by prostheses and emphasize actions for oral cancer prevention pursue higher performance score.
+[7] Also, the research showed that OHTs performance varies in the Brazilian regions, with poor regions demonstrating a tendency to have lower performance scores.
+[7]